niuware/niuware.github.io/quick-docs.md

 {% endhighlight %}

-As mentioned before, all paths for the admin side require a logged in session, but you can activate or deactivate the CSRF check for the request of each route as prefered.
+As mentioned before, all paths for the admin side require a logged in session.
+Additionally an automatic CSRF validation will be executed within POST and DELETE requests.
+You can also activate or deactivate the CSRF validation for any request (GET, POST, DELETE) of any route as prefered.

 <a name="routing-spaces"></a>
 ### Routing: Application Spaces